-EQUIPMENT: mixing bowls, hamburger press, large saute skillet, kitchen machine food cutter, measuring cups and spoons.
+EQUIPMENT: mixing bowls, hamburger press, large sauté skillet, 5-quart stockpot or oil core electric skillet, measuring cups, and spoons.

 - 2½ Lbs. ground pork butt, well-marbled